€16,00

 -

 Wire wrapping in 925 silver: the oval and teardrop shapes are ideal for wire compositions.
-Nr.1 (large oval) accommodates complex multi-layered patterns.
+Nr.1 (large oval) accommodates complex multi-layered designs.

 -

-Statement rings: nr.1 (approx. 15×9 mm) has the right scale for a solitaire ring in silver.
+Statement rings: nr.1 (approx. 15×9 mm) is the appropriate scale for a solitaire ring in silver.

 -